DTaP/IPV Vaccine Procedure

 Diphtheria, Tetanus, and Pertussis/Inactivated Poliovirus Vaccine.

-What is the usual schedule for DTaP/IPV vaccination?
+What is the usual age range for DTaP/IPV vaccinations?

-Are there any common side effects of DTaP/IPV vaccine?
+Are there any common side effects of the DTaP/IPV vaccine?

-Yes, often given with Hib and HepB vaccines.
+Yes, it is often given in combination with other vaccines, such as Hib and HepB.

 If you have any feedback, please get in touch.